tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Epic Feat Ki Power

-_Quivering Palm:_ Once per day when you hit a target with a finishing attack, you can spend 1 point of ki to create a link with the target.
+_Quivering Palm:_ Once per full recovery when you hit a target with a finishing attack, you can spend 1 point of ki to create a link with the target.
 Until the next full heal-up, regardless of how far away the target is, you can spend 1 point of ki and two consecutive quick actions to deal PUNCH + Wisdom damage to the target.
-You can keep spending quick actions and ki to deal this damage once per round until you run out of ki for the day.
+You can keep spending quick actions and ki to deal this damage once per round until you run out of ki for the full recovery.

 ---